 Ingrid has seen what Arizona does to skin.
 Acne scars that won't budge.
 Fine lines showing up way too early.
 Sun damage from all those years hiking Sabino Canyon without enough SPF.
 Microneedling is how she fixes it.
-Here's a quick look at what it delivers:

 Here's the truth Ingrid tells every consultation: acne scars and sun damage don't go away on their own.
 Waiting doesn't help.
 What does help is microneedling.
 The treatment creates tiny, controlled injuries in your skin that wake up your body's healing response.1 Your skin starts making fresh collagen and elastin right where the damage sits.